 The Leaf-shaped blade type

 It is similar to a spear point, but not entirely symmetrical, and has a more acute point and typically no swedge.
 It is a blade used for self-defense due to its fine point and excellent maneuverability.

 Advantages of the leaf-shaped blade type:

-- Fine point is good for piecing and detail work
+- The fine point is good for piecing and detail work

 - It has a long belly that makes it a good EDC